Yunseoechoi/yunseoechoi/README.md

 ## Hello, I'm Yunseo👋

-Hey, my name is Yunseo or I also go by Emily

 I have a huge interest in software engineering as well as AI!
 This is where I added all my projects💥and random spurts of creativity 💡

 🔭 I’m currently open to a new Job